IBM-Cloud/real-time-tone-analysis/README.md

 # real-time-tone-analysis Overview

-Real Time Tone Analysis samples dictation or conversations and displays a working timeline that plots the tone of the language spoken.
+Real Time Tone Analysis samples dictation or conversations and displays a real-time transcription and an accompanying chart that plots the emotional, social, and writing tone of the language.

 The project is an experiment that combines the Watson [Speech to Text][speech_service_url] and [Tone Analysis][tone_service_url] services, integrating them in a node.js backend running on [IBM Bluemix][bluemix_url].